yasirkula/UnityNativeShare/README.md

 - Here, you should change **MY_UNIQUE_AUTHORITY** with a **unique string**.
 That is important because two apps with the same **android:authorities** string in their `<provider>` tag can't be installed on the same device.
 Just make it something unique, like your bundle identifier, if you like.

+## Upgrading From Previous Versions
+Delete *Plugins/NativeShare.cs*, *Plugins/Android/NativeShare.jar* and *Plugins/iOS/NativeShare.mm* before upgrading the plugin.

 ## How To
-Simply call `NativeShare.Share( string mediaPath, string subject, string message, bool isMediaImage, string authority = null )` to share an image/video and/or plain text.
-You can pass *null* to mediaPath or subject/message to ignore them.
-- **mediaPath:** the path of the image/video file to share (optional).
-The file must be stored on the disk before calling this function (though, you can store it in a temporary location, if you prefer, such as **Application.temporaryCachePath**)
-- **subject:** the subject of the shared content (optional).
-Some apps do not support *subject* natively, including Facebook
-- **message:** the default text of the shared content (optional).
-Some apps do not support *message* natively, including Facebook
-- **isMediaImage:** should be true while sharing images and false while sharing videos
+Simply create a new **NativeShare** object and customize it by chaining the following functions as you like (see example code):

+- `SetSubject( string subject )`: sets the subject (primarily used in e-mail applications)
+- `SetText( string text )`: sets the shared text.
+Note that the Facebook app will omit text, if exists (see [this topic](https://stackoverflow.com/a/35102802/2373034))
+- `AddFile( string filePath, string mime = null )`: adds the file at path to the share action.
+You can add multiple files of different types.
+The MIME of the file is automatically determined if left null; however, if the file doesn't have an extension and/or you already know the MIME of the file, you can enter the MIME manually.
+MIME has no effect on iOS
+- `SetTitle( string title )`: sets the title of the share dialog on Android platform.
+Has no effect on iOS
-- **authority:** should be the same string that you replaced *MY_UNIQUE_AUTHORITY* with (this parameter has no effect on iOS)
+- `SetAuthority( string authority )`: must be called on Android platform with the same string that you replaced *MY_UNIQUE_AUTHORITY* with.
+Has no effect on iOS

+Finally, calling the **Share()** function of the NativeShare object will do the trick!

 ## Example Code
-The following code captures the screenshot of the game whenever you tap the screen, saves it in a temporary path and then shares the image:
+The following code captures the screenshot of the game whenever you tap the screen, saves it in a temporary path and then shares it:

 ```csharp
 void Update()